comanezz/the-monkees/README.md

 Milestone Project 1: User-Centric Frontend Development - Code Institute

-This is a website is for the fans of the famous rock band "The Monkees".
+This is a website for the fans of the famous rock band "The Monkees".
 It allows them to watch their videos, listen to their musics, check out their tour dates and the possibility to contact the band to perfom to their party (chrismas party, birthday or Wedding).

 ## **Demo**